shields-will/IBM-Data-Science-Python/README.md

 # IBM-Data-Science-Python
-Repository for Python practice examples from IBM
+This is a repository for the Jupyter notebooks associated with Python For Data Analysis course from IBM